Stedi/jsonata-rs/README.md

 use bumpalo::Bump;
 use jsonata_rs::JsonAta;

-// Create an arena for allocating values, this will go away in future except for advanced use cases let arena = Bump::new();
+// Create an arena for allocating values let arena = Bump::new();

-// Provide some JSON input, this could be read from a file or come from the network let input = "{ \"name\": \"world\" }";
+// Provide some JSON input.
+This could be read from a file or come from the network. let input = r#"{ "name": "world" }";

-// The JSONata expression to evaluate let expr = "\"Hello, \" & name & \"!\"";
+// The JSONata expression to evaluate let expr = r#""Hello, " & name & "!"";

-// Parse the expression - this could fail let jsonata = JsonAta::new(expr, &arena).unwrap();
+// Parse the expression
+let jsonata = JsonAta::new(expr, &arena).unwrap();

-// Evaluate the expression against the input - this could fail let result = jsonata.evaluate(Some(input)).unwrap();
+// Evaluate the expression against the input.
+The second parameter should
+// contain any binding variables you want to be available during evaluations. let result = jsonata.evaluate(Some(input), None).unwrap();

 // Serialize the result into JSON println!("{}", result.serialize(false));